-125 E Bullock Science Center
+104 E Bullock Science Center

-Office Hours: Tuesday and Thursday 11:00 a.m. -12:00 p.m., or by appointment
+Office Hours: Tuesday and Thursday 2:00 -3:00 p.m., or by appointment (please come see me!)

 Seminars focusing on research in area of psychology.
 The specific research topic in each section of the class will be determined by the individual class instructor.
 Students will conduct collaborative research projects in the designated research area.
-Prerequisite: PSY 207 or BIO 210.
+Prerequisite: PSY 207.
 This is a 4-credit hour course in which we will meet in the classroom for 3 hours each week.
 The additional credit hour will allow for course readings to be completed before class.
 This course will also involve projects, reading assignments and studying to be completed outside of class time.